The “BEATITUDES” Part 8

 Even today true believers in Jesus Christ are persecuted severely in many countries.
 Recently four years ago, on a beach in Libya, 21 Coptic true Christians who professed their faith in Jesus Christ were beheaded.
 You see when you stand for Christ, the salvation and righteousness available in and through the shed blood of Jesus, you can expect persecutions.
 If they persecuted and killed the savior of the whole world, Jesus Christ, they will also persecute you is the truth a believer should keep in mind.

 However, when you are persecuted for the right living available in and through Jesus Christ, one thing is certain.
 Yours is the kingdom of heaven.
 It is not the persecution that does give you entrance to God’s heaven.
-It is the faith in Christ that gives you permission to heaven as we discussed in last Friday’s insight. (listen insight dated 11/22/19).
+It is the faith in Christ that gives you permission to heaven as we discussed in last Friday’s insight. (listen to insight dated 11/22/19).
 However, the persecution for righteousness underlines and assures the fact that yours is the kingdom of heaven.

 Got a moment for today’s prayer?
 “Father in heaven, I believe Jesus set an example for me to follow.
-Jesus did not commit any sins, did not deceive or any wrong things.
+Jesus did not commit any sins, did not deceive or do any wrong things.
 He did only the right thing to save me.
 However, he suffered to save me.
 Finally, Jesus gave his life to save me.
 I accept Him as my savior and Lord.
 Thank you for the assurance when I am persecuted for the righteousness that is available in you, the kingdom of heaven belongs to me.
 Thank you for the blessing and privilege to suffer for your name.
 In Christ’s name, I pray.
 Amen.”